gollowars/gulp-base64-stylus/README.md

 # gulp-base64-stylus

-gulp-base64-stylus is gulp plugin that convert image file into base64 stylus (or sass)
+gulp-base64-stylus is a gulp plugin that convert image to base64 on stylus (or sass)

 ## install